novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 #### 3.3.1.
 Stress test on Horizontal Pod Auto scaler

 Ok, next let's do some stress test!
 Let's see how the HPA will handle very high traffic coming.
-The below command will trigger a concurrent 50 request to the target URL for 5 minutes.
+The below command will trigger a concurrent 50 request to the service URL for 5 minutes.
 Run it on a new CMD/PowerShell window.

 ```bash
 # show service URL